 Good morning!
 I'm Angie Weber!

 And I'm Tracey Fickbohm!
-Welcome once again to the "Bear Facts," your weekly radio update from Bishop Garrigan High School.
+Welcome once again to the "Bear Facts", your weekly radio show from Bishop Garrigan High School.

 "Bear Facts" Home Page